marcglasberg/asyncredux.com/flutter/advanced-actions/before-and-after-the-reducer.md

 Suppose you want to prevent the user from touching the screen, while `MyAction` is running.
 This means adding a modal barrier before the action starts, and removing it after the action ends.

-It is indeed common to have some side effects before and after the reducer runs.
+It's indeed common to have some side effects before and after the reducer runs.
-To help you with these use cases, you may override you action methods `before()` and `after()`, which run respectively before and after the reducer.
+To help you with these use cases, you may override your action methods `before()` and `after()`, which run respectively before and after the reducer.

 > Note: implementing the `reduce()` method is mandatory, but `before()` and `after()` are optional.
-> Their default implementation is to do nothing.
+> Their default implementation simply does nothing.

 ## Before